yousef980/water-treatment-labs/suspended-solids/README.md

-# Project 3: Total Suspended Solids (TSS) Gravimetric Analysis
+# Project: Total Suspended Solids (TSS) Gravimetric Analysis

 ## Introduction
 This project assesses the physical quality of a water sample by measuring the concentration of Total Suspended Solids (TSS).
 Tracking TSS is a fundamental operation in water engineering because suspended matter increases turbidity, degrades aquatic habitats, and physically shields pathogenic bacteria from disinfectant chemicals like chlorine or UV light.